St. Regis New York: Early 21st century

 The St. Regis New York added two designer suites in the early 2010s: the Dior Suite in 2011 and the Bentley Suite in 2012.
 The entire hotel was renovated in 2013 at a cost of $90 million.
 The work, designed by HDC Design and Stonehill Taylor Architects, involved restoring all hotel rooms and most public spaces, and it added a new restaurant and gym.
 In addition, the little-used Astor Court was converted into the King Cole Bar and Salon.
 The hotel catered to a younger and more diverse clientele; about half of the guests were foreign nationals, and the median guest was 45 years old.
 Most of the work was completed in October 2013, but the spa and health club were not finished until early 2014.
 The St. Regis New York's operators ran a yearlong advertising campaign, "Introducing a New Era of Glamour", to advertise the renovated hotel.
 Meanwhile, Richemont had bought the hotel's ground-level retail condominium in 2012 for $380 million.
 Vornado Realty Trust and Crown Acquisitions bought the retail condominium, as well as the adjacent house at 697 Fifth Avenue, in 2014 for $700 million.

 The St. Regis New York launched a luxury car service in 2015, with two cars manufactured by Bentley, and the hotel began lending guests Amazon Kindles with titles from the hotel's library.
-In May 2016, it was reported that Starwood was in talks with the Qatar Investment Authority to sell the St. Regis New York, along with the St. Regis San Francisco, for up to $1 billion.
+In May 2016, news media reported that Starwood was in talks with the Qatar Investment Authority to sell the St. Regis New York, along with the St. Regis San Francisco, for up to $1 billion.
 Marriott International acquired Starwood the same year, including the St. Regis New York.
 In November 2019, the QIA bought the St. Regis New York for $310 million.
 Under the agreement, Marriott would lease the St. Regis from the QIA and would continue to operate the hotel.
+The hotel was temporarily closed to the public in 2020 due to the COVID-19 pandemic in New York City, and the space was instead used by hospital patients who were not undergoing critical care.
+The St. Regis began offering a "champagne butler" service in 2024, and the King Cole Bar was renovated from January to September 2024.